ZerotoHeroDaimaiKub/EngSpeakingTest/README.md

 ### Picture 1 ![385531659_2323849267976968_5787314160834688799_n](https://github.com/ZerotoHeroDaimaiKub/EngSpeakingTest/assets/54489997/42a80198-4be4-404f-9118-54eb26c047df)

-Person 1 (P1): Today was an amazing day.
-While walking in the busy city, I was lucky to find an incredibly talented street musician.
-His guitar skills were extraordinary, and the way he played the chords with precision and emotion was mesmerizing.
-I stood there, captivated by his performance, feeling like I was at a concert in the city.
+Person 1 (P1): It was a fantastic day today.
+I was fortunate to come across a very great street musician while strolling around the crowded city.
+His guitar playing abilities were exceptional, and it was astounding how precisely and passionately he executed the chords.
+I was astounded by his performance and had the impression that I was in a city concert as I stood there.

-His fingers moved gracefully on the strings, creating melodies that touched my soul deeply.
-It was clear he had put in countless hours mastering his craft.
-His passion was evident in his eyes and radiated through his music, attracting onlookers like a magnet.
+His fingers played the strings with finesse, producing melodies that had a profound impact on my soul.
+It was obvious that he had spent many hours perfecting his skill.
+His passion was palpable in his eyes, and it emanated through his music, drawing others to him like a magnet.

-I was in awe of this street musician who turned a regular street corner into a stage.
-He wasn't just playing a guitar; he was crafting a magical moment in our everyday lives.
+I was amazed by the street performer who transformed an ordinary street corner into a stage.
+He was creating a magical moment in our daily lives, not just playing the guitar.

 Person 2 (P2): You won't believe what happened next!
 As I continued to watch the street musician, I noticed that others around me were just as enchanted as I was.
 His choice of songs was impeccable, evoking a sense of nostalgia and warmth.
 The melodies he produced resonated with the crowd, bringing smiles to our faces and evoking memories of days gone by.